etn-ccis/blui-react-native-workflows/login-workflow/docs/sample-project-integration.md

-# Staring from the Example Project
+# Starting from the Example Project

 If you don't have an existing React Native project and would like an example as a starting point, consider using the provided example project in the `/example` folder.